d0u9/Linux-Device-Driver/02-getting_start_with_driver_development/06-hello_world_module.md

 the peculiarity of how the kernel's build system works.
 We will talk about this in detail later.

+The command above used here is compiling our `hello world` module against the kernel version shipped by your Linux vendor, for me, that is Ubuntu.
+It is not compiled against the kernel, ${KERNEL_VERSION}, we downloaded from kernel.org before.

 The loadable module file, suffixed with '.ko', is created if the `make` command issues no error.
 Curious readers who wonder about the kernel module file's file format can use the `file` command to inspect the detailed information of the